joalaur/joalaur.github.io/README.md

 Hello there.
-This is my GitHub page for school
+This is my GitHub page for school.
-Stay tuned
+Stay tuned.